joshua-kairu/activity-transitions/README.md

 Thumbs up :+1: to:
 * Udacity for the knowledge that helped in the creation of this app.
 * Jake Wharton for [Butter Knife](http://jakewharton.github.io/butterknife/), a library for binding fields to views in Android.
 The grid in `Aa` used this for assisting in the click listening.
+* Why no video? :question: Well, I current have a pre-Lollipop device.
+I couldn't get this to work in [AppCompat]() so I had to use the emulator.
+Emulator does not allow recording. :disappointed_relieved:

 ## License :lock_with_ink_pen: